j4w8n/supakit/README.md

 ### During Client-side Navigation

 Protect pages using a `+page.server.ts` file for each page route.
 This is needed because `+layout.server.ts` will not necessarily run on every request.
-This method works for both client-side and server-side requests, because it causes `handle()` to be called in `hooks.server.ts` for `{route}/__data.json`.
+This method works for both client-side and server-side requests, because it causes `handle()` to be called in `hooks.server.ts`.

-To be clear, the server is called in this process; therefore we have opted out of true client-side navigation.
-However, this does not cause the page to be server re-rendered; as SvelteKit is only calling the server to re-run the page `load()` function.

 ```js
 /* src/routes/(auth)/app/+page.server.ts */